urstrewly/pe-injection/README.md

 WHAT DOES THIS DO?
 relocates a source executable to run inside of a target.
 This is a good feature to have inside of a malicous program or a cheat because you can then theoretically hijack a process handle that is of importance or whatever.

+WHY IS THIS DIFFERENT FROM OTHER PE INJECTORS?
+It uses classes and from the sources i used to make this they didnt have them like this.
+So i can theoretically write a program to create more than one object and call for different processes and they can inject at the same time.